Breast Care

 Please allow two to three hours for your visit as a new patient.
 Although many patients are in the department for a much shorter period of time.
 You are welcome to bring a friend/partner with you, both to the initial visit and for any follow-up visits.
 Interpreter services are available on request.

-On arrival, if you are a new patient, we will ask you to fill in an information leaflet (which can be filled in by you prior to your visit if you wish).
-A breast concern requires what is called the “triple assessment” approach.
-The three elements are clinical, radiological and pathological.
+On arrival, if you are a new patient, we will ask you to fill in an information leaflet (this can be completed at home if you wish).
+We use a “triple assessment” approach to assess any breast symptoms.
+The three elements are clinical, radiological and pathological assessment.
 Not all patients will require the full triple assessment with the majority needing only the clinical and radiological assessments.

 Clinical Assessment

-Firstly, the doctor will take a full history of your breast problem plus background information such as any previous breast problems, family history, use of Hormone Replacement Therapy (HRT), previous mammograms etc. and an inquiry made about your general health and medication.
-Please make reception aware if you would like a chaperone.
+The doctor will take a full history of your breast problem plus background information such as any previous breast problems, family history, use of Hormone Replacement Therapy (HRT), previous mammograms etc. They will also ask about your general health and medication.

 Radiological Assessment